Sharp variance estimator and causal bootstrap in stratified randomized experiments: Causal Bootstrap Based on Constant-treatment-effect Imputation

-Condition \ref{cond7}(i) assume bounded fourth moments for the potential outcomes, a condition also used in \citet{wu2021} for stratified randomized experiments.
+Condition \ref{cond7}(i) assume bounded fourth moments for the potential outcomes, a condition also used by \citet{wu2021} for stratified randomized experiments.
 Condition~\ref{cond7}(ii) is analogous to Condition~\ref{cond4}(ii), ensuring the regularity of the bootstrap variance.

 \begin{theorem}[Bootstrap CLT] Under Conditions~\ref{cond1}, \ref{cond3} and \ref{cond7}, we have $\sqrt n(\taubhat-\taub)/\hat \sigma_{\p}^*\mid \{(\ymao,\ymbo,Z_{[m]1},Z_{[m]2})\}_{m=1}^M\stackrel d{\rightarrow} \mathcal N(0,1)$ holds in probability. \end{theorem}